iDash3/miniSAM/README.md

 ### `initSegmentation(opts?: InitializationOptions): Promise<void>`

 Initializes the segmentation engine by loading the ONNX models.
 This must be called before any other TinySAM functions.
+See the "Model Loading" section for details on how models are loaded and how to customize paths.

 - `opts` (optional): `InitializationOptions` object.
   - `encoderModelPath?: string`: URL or path to the encoder ONNX model.
-Defaults to the bundled encoder.
+If not provided, defaults to the CDN path `DEFAULT_ENCODER_MODEL_PATH`.
   - `samModelPath?: string`: URL or path to the SAM (decoder) ONNX model.
-Defaults to the bundled SAM model.
+If not provided, defaults to the CDN path `DEFAULT_SAM_MODEL_PATH`.
   - `sessionOptions?: InferenceSession.SessionOptions`: Advanced ONNX Runtime session options.

 ### `precomputeEmbedding(image: HTMLImageElement | HTMLCanvasElement): Promise<string>`